openstack/networking-bagpipe/doc/source/user/applications.rst

-The ``bagpipe`` mechanism driver for Neutron's ML2 core plugin, when enabled along with the corresponding compute node agent extension, will result in Neutron tenant networks to be realized with E-VPN.
+The ``bagpipe`` mechanism driver for Neutron's ML2 core plugin, when enabled along with the corresponding compute node agent extension, will result in Neutron tenant networks to be realized with E-VPN/VXLAN.

-How it works is that ``bagpipe`` ML2 driver will allocate a BGP VPN identifier (called a BGP "Route Target") for each Neutron tenant network, and the ``bagpipe`` agent extension on compute node will exchange messages (typically via RabbitMQ) with Neutron server to setup a corresponding E-VPN instance with this identifier on the local :ref:`bagpipe-bgp` instance on the compute node and attach ports to this instance as needed.
+How it works is that ``bagpipe`` ML2 driver will use a BGP VPN identifier (called a BGP "Route Target") for each Neutron tenant network, derived from the VXLAN VNI a.k.a segmentation ID, and the ``bagpipe`` agent extension on compute nodes will exchange messages (typically via RabbitMQ) with Neutron server to setup a corresponding E-VPN instance with this identifier on the local :ref:`bagpipe-bgp` instance on the compute node and attach ports to this instance as needed.